oscarlaf03/code-kata/katas/fraud_detector_challenge/README.md

 * `FraudDetector().process_all_transactions()`  This methd does everything. it will read the transactions from "data.json"  analyse each of them one by one, ask for user confirmation when needed and simulate such an user input and save the processed transactions to a new file "processed_transactions.json" for furthter inspection

-* `FraudDetector().get_get_fraudulent_transactions()` it looks inside it is own properties to retrieve a list of only the transactions marked as fraudulent, to get accurate data you migth want to run first the `process_all_transactions()` method on the same instance in order to first asses which transactions have been rejected due to proximity to valid `FLAGGED_LOCATIONS`
+* `FraudDetector().get_fraudulent_transactions()` it looks inside it is own properties to retrieve a list of only the transactions marked as fraudulent, to get accurate data you might want to run first the `process_all_transactions()` method on the same instance in order to first asses which transactions have been rejected due to proximity to valid `FLAGGED_LOCATIONS`

 ### Requirements
 * `math`